ashu-uwach/ashu-uwach.github.com/_posts/2013-01-25-getting-robbed.md

 You: Why do you taking my money forcibly?

 Man: Because you made a deal.
 Remember?
-You have an agreement with my master that **you** will receive an imported lipstick from him every month.
+You have an agreement with my master that **you** will receive an *imported lipstick* from him every month.
 In return you have to hand me Rs 20 monthly.
 Like or not, I'll keep taking that amount from you.

 You: Wait, WHAT??
 I don't remember such an agreement and I'm not even a woman!!!
-Why the eff I'd need a **lipstick**, that too from *shady people like you*?
+Why the eff I'll need a **lipstick**, that too from *shady people like you*?

 The man shows a piece of paper.
 As you read it, you realize that what the man said was true.
 Yet, this is the first time you are reading this paper.